Charles E W Bean, Diaries, AWM38 3DRL 606/92/1 - October - November 1917 - Part 3

 them they will go back &

-smash /Russians.
+smash / Russians.
 If

 tt happens it is a question

-whether we can go w /
+whether we can go on w /

 war.